Xevro/data-science-in-python/README.md

-# data-science-in-python
+# Data science in Python

-This Jupyter notebook project shows the usage of data cleaning and machine learning.
+This Jupyter notebook shows the data cleaning and machine learning process.

+Louis D'Hont - Odisee 2021-2022